-Induction ceremonies for the Stanton High School Hall of Fame will be held at the annual honors night for all academic, activity, and music recipients and the athletic banquet for all athletic recipients.
+Induction ceremonies for the Stanton High School Hall of Fame will be held at the annual honors night for all academic, athletic, activity, and music recipients.
 The high school Principal will present the awards.
 Individuals will only be inducted into the Stanton High School Hall of Fame during the school year they graduate from Stanton High School.
 Teams will be inducted during the year in which the honor was received.